 Mid September.
 Relative newcomer Star-Spangled Kid and her sidekick S.T.R.I.P.E. (notable because Star-Spangled Kid is a teenager and her sidekick S.T.R.I.P.E. is an adult) takes on Nebula Man.
 STRIPE is also notable because he is the former Seven Soldiers of Victory sidekick, Stripsey, aka Pat Dugan!
 In this tale, STRIPE is worried and calls in the JLA, JSA, and Titans for help.
 But by the time the heroes arrive, the Kid has already easily defeated the supervillain.
 NOTE: Nebula Man is a unique and awesome character.
 It will be revealed three years from now that Nebula Man is actually a time-traveling sentient alternate universe from the future.
 Let me repeat that.
 Nebula Man isn’t from an alternate universe from the future.
 Nebula Man IS a sentient alternate universe from the future.

-–FLASHBACK: On the fourth Monday of September, Batman battles the Lucky Hand chapter of the Triads in Chinatown (as seen in Detective Comics #743).
+–FLASHBACK: From Detective Comics #743.
+The fourth Monday of September.
+Batman battles the Lucky Hand chapter of the Triads in Chinatown.

 THE SEARCH FOR LOIS